In-person Conference

 Caps on liability

-Answered by Margaret Austin of Addleshaw Goddard
+Answered by Margaret Austin, Addleshaw Goddard

 Margaret "knows the system inside out - her deep knowledge sets her apart."
 She advised on the development of a 600-bed student scheme in Cork.